tbass134/fastai_audio/README.md

 If you wish to work in a folder other than fastai_audio, you can link the audio folder by navigating in the terminal to the folder where your notebooks are and running
 `ln -s /path-to-fastai-audio/audio .`

+This will create a symbolic link to the audio folder which contains our code.
+It will appear as a folder called 'audio' in your directory and you'll be able to access it using `from audio import *`, but it won't take up any additional space.
+To remove, just navigate to the folder where you created the symlink and type `unlink audio`.
+This will remove the linked folder but leave the original intact.

 # Features